top of page

 Jump to:

-Learn the basics of herringbone stitch while making a simple but beautiful shawl.
+Learn the basics of knitting the herringbone stitch while making a simple but beautiful shawl.
 Get your copy of the Freia Shawl Pattern now!

 I have a love/hate relationship with herringbone stitch.
 I LOVE the fabric it creates, and I can really get into the rhythm of working it.
 But it sure does seem to take me a long time to do (I think I stop regularly to admire the fabric I'm creating!) and it is a tad awkward to have such small yarn on such large needles.
 But that fabric is so worth all the awkward.